allanramirezgonzalez/allanramirezgonzalez.github.io/_portfolio/uaemex.md

 ---
-title: "Jury Member at UAEMex Integrative Project Fairs"
+title: "Participation in the evaluation of integrative projects for the Ixtapaluca Regional High School"
 excerpt: "Evaluator for academic integrative projects at the Preparatoria Regional."
 header:
-  teaser: 2023-jueces-2.jpg
+  teaser: 2024-evaluando-1.jpg
 gallery:
   - url: 2023-Allan-evaluando-2.jpg
     image_path: 2023-Allan-evaluando-2.jpg